danielschafi/Cob2Java-Bench/worklog.md

 Rerun on dataset to be sure it works and we do not have duplicates

-1. Generate the bigger dataset set file size limit smaller to like 60
+1. Generate the bigger dataset set file size limit smaller to like 60 -> done
 2. Rerun the pipeline
+    - excluding short files
+    - rewrite_file_paths
+    - remove near duplicates and duplicates
 3. Build the benchmarking tool
     - For each file in the testcases dic
     - setup the files